What RUFADAA Covers

 Why This Matters for Estate Planning

-RUFADAA works alongside your other estate planning documents.
-If you have a living trust, a will, or a power of attorney, those documents can include specific instructions about your digital assets.
-RUFADAA gives the people named in those documents the legal standing to act on your behalf with online service providers.
+RUFADAA works with your other estate planning documents.
+If you have a trust, a will, or a power of attorney, those can include digital asset instructions.
+RUFADAA gives the people named in those documents the legal right to act with online providers.

-Without RUFADAA, even a properly appointed personal representative or successor trustee could be denied access to email, financial accounts, or important records stored in the cloud.
-This statute closes that gap and provides the legal foundation for managing the digital side of an estate.
+Without RUFADAA, even a properly named personal rep or trustee could be denied access to an account.
+This includes email, financial records, or files stored in the cloud.